shandrayu/replicated-log/cucumber/README.md

 - Waiting for the response is implemented as "retry with increasing timeout"
   - CountDownLatch can be implemented
-- Code organization
-  - Code is in one file and has to be refactored for the further use
 - No synchronization
   - Node's internal data storage is not protected by mutex or other synchronization primitive.
 While it's not an issue in this setup, the internal storage shall be guarded with mutex
 - Docker networking